halokid/MonRabit/readme.md

 OS:                    CentOS 7.4 x64

-comapre  Apache/2.4.12 with  hpnh  use ab tool. detail can see the report files, the performance reports files in folder preformance_reports
+comapre  Apache/2.4.12 with  MonRabit  use ab tool. detail can see the report files, the performance reports files in folder preformance_reports